rawmind0/service-catalog/templates/neuvector/0/README.md

 Contact <a style="color:red;font-weight:bold" href="mailto:info@neuvector.com?Subject=Rancher%20Catalog" target="_top">info@neuvector.com</a> with your Docker Hub Id so we can add you to our private registry.
 After we confirm that you have been added, you can select the NeuVector catalog to deploy the Allinone and Enforcer containers.

-In Configuration Options, enter the Allinone/Controller IP address or name where the Controller will run.
+The Manager default port is 8443 using HTTPS for logging in to the console.

-The Manager default port is 8443 for logging in to the console.
+The default username is admin and password is admin.
+After successful login, the admin user should update the account with a more secure password.